 As anti-transgender legislative activity continues, I believe there are equity considerations for leaders of nonprofits, philanthropies, government agencies, and private businesses, particularly for in-person meetings or other on-site work.

-Race in the Workplace provides the resources and help you need to lead equitable organizational change.
+Race in the Workplace provides the resources and help you need to lead in uncertain times.
 It is delivered to you weekly and is written for leaders of organizations and teams.
-It includes actionable tools, practical guidance, and best practices from experienced leaders who believe that racial equity matters for nonprofits, philanthropies, and businesses.
+It includes actionable tools, practical guidance, and best practices for leaders who believe that equity matters.